Internet providers in New Jersey

 Quality of internet access in New Jersey

-The entire state of New Jersey has access to the minimum recommended broadband speeds with more than half able to access gigabit speeds in certain areas.
+The entire state of New Jersey has access to the minimum recommended broadband speeds with nearly two-thirds able to access gigabit speeds in certain areas.

 - Residents with broadband access (speeds at or over 100/20 Mbps): 100%